build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

     Primary SMB location.

-1. Connect to your Okta DR application, in my example it the Okta application would be called “AppStream 2.0 DR”
+1. Connect to your Okta DR application, in my example it the Okta application would be called “AppStream 2.0 DR”.

-1. If you have logged in and your documents are all there, it means at this point you have successfully failed over and working in the DR region
+1. If you have logged in and your documents are all there, it means at this point you have successfully failed over and working in the DR region.

 1. Add some more test files to your Documents folder on the DR fleet which will automatically get synced back once the Primary file